 Its bright, all-season hue ensures you can rest on this plush, orange velvet throw pillow any time of year.
-Four white wool tassels are hand-dipped in orange dye for a pretty, ombré effect.
+Four white wool tassels are hand-dipped in an orange dye for a pretty, ombré effect.
 This one even includes an insert, which is hard to come by these days.

 Interesting Day of the Dead-appropriate vase or lovingly hand-hewn ceramic decanter from which to pour your choicest sipping tequila?
 You decide.

 Marbled Mixing Bowls

-Why use these marbled stoneware vessels just for baking if you like, but it's still pretty enough for displaying fresh fruit as they are for serving indulgent chip-and-dip concoctions during your next get-together.
+Use this marbled stoneware vessel just for baking if you like, but it's still pretty enough for displaying fresh fruit or serving indulgent chip-and-dip concoctions during your next get-together.

 Brass Tealight Sconce

-CB2 proves that sconces need not be electrified to ooze glamour and sophistication.
-This solid brass number is meant to hold one tiny tea light candle, so wax drips won't mess up floors.
+CB2 proves that sconces need not be conventional to ooze glamour and sophistication.
+This solid brass number is shaped like a ginkgo leaf for that quirky meets vintage touch.

 Wild Serving Tray

 Designed by British designer Matthew Williamson (the intricate monkey-and-butterfly motif gives it away) and inspired by the "eccentric, stately homes of England," this lacquered-steel and enamel tray is a pretty way to serve up favorite cocktails or to pass around plated hors d'oeuvres while you host your next dinner party.

 Bookends are our favorite.
 Often objets d'art on their own, they prop up tomes with a chicness that shows impeccable attention to detail.